MicrosoftDocs/windows-itpro-docs/devices/surface/unenroll-surface-devices-from-semm.md

    * To use a QR Code Recovery Request (Reset Request), use a QR reader app on a mobile device to read the code.
 The QR reader app will translate the QR code into an alphanumeric string.
 You can then email or message that string to the administrator that will produce the reset verification code with Microsoft Surface UEFI Configurator.
    * To use a Recovery Request (Reset Request) saved to a USB drive as a file, use the USB drive to transfer the file to the computer where Microsoft Surface UEFI Configurator will be used to produce the Reset Verification Code.
 The file can also be copied from the USB drive on another device to be emailed or transferred over the network.
-   * To use the Recovery Request (Reset Request) as text, simply type the text directly into the Microsoft Surface UEFI Configurator.
+   * To use the Recovery Request (Reset Request) as text, simply type the text directly into Microsoft Surface UEFI Configurator.

-8. Start Microsoft Surface UEFI Configurator from the Start menu on another computer.
+8. Open Microsoft Surface UEFI Configurator from the Start menu on another computer.
 >**Note:**&nbsp;&nbsp;Microsoft Surface UEFI Configurator must run in an environment that is able to authenticate the certificate chain for the SEMM certificate.
 9. Click **Start**.
 10. Click **Recovery Request**, as shown in Figure 10.